syncfusion-content/maui-docs/MAUI/PDF-Viewer/Hyperlink-Navigation.md

 The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to open URLs or website links in the default browser.
 When a user taps or clicks a hyperlink on a PDF page, the SfPdfViewer recognizes the link and prompts a hyperlink dialog asking the user if they want to open the link.

-Follow the instructions below to apply localization to the `SfPdfViewer`.

 ## Handling hyperlink navigation

-The `HyperlinkClicked` event occurs when a hyperlink is tapped or clicked and allows you to handle the hyperlink navigation at the application level in your own way.
+The `HyperlinkClicked` event occurs when a hyperlink is tapped or clicked and allows you to handle the hyperlink navigation at the application level in your way.
 Set the `Handled` property of the `HyperlinkClickedEventArgs` to `true` to suppress the default hyperlink dialog and handle your logic with the hyperlink information.
-The following example explains how to open a link directly in the system default browser without any confirmation prompts.
+The following example explains how to open a link directly in the system default browser without confirmation prompts.

 {% tabs %}
 {% highlight XAML hl_lines="3" %}